Storm Corrosion (album)

-Storm Corrosion is the self-titled only album from Storm Corrosion, the musical collaboration between Mikael Åkerfeldt, frontman of Opeth, and Steven Wilson, frontman of Porcupine Tree.
-The album was released on May 7, 2012 by Roadrunner Records.
+Storm Corrosion is the self-titled album from Storm Corrosion, the musical collaboration between Mikael Åkerfeldt, frontman of Opeth, and Steven Wilson, frontman of Porcupine Tree.
+The only Storm Corrosion album to date, it was released on May 7, 2012 by Roadrunner Records.

 Background

 Having worked with each other in the past, Åkerfeldt and Wilson decided to start work on a collaboration, on an intermittent basis, in March 2010.
-Wilson later said that only "15-20%" of the album would have drums on it, performed by Porcupine Tree drummer Gavin Harrison.
+Wilson later said that only "15–20%" of the album would have drums on it, performed by Porcupine Tree drummer Gavin Harrison.
 The album was completed in September 2011, but held back for an April 23, 2012 release so that Wilson could concentrate on releasing and promoting his second solo album, Grace for Drowning, and Åkerfeldt could concentrate on Opeth's tenth studio album Heritage, both albums being released in September 2011 themselves.
 Wilson said of the project:

 Because I think we both had this idea of this kind of music that we knew we couldn't get our bands to play, but that we both kind of understood where we were coming from.
 'Cause we have this kind of passion: very experimental, obscure records, almost orchestral in their scope.
 And we wanted to make a record like that for a long time.
 It's a long way from metal and it's a long way from anything that, I think, Mikael has ever done, including [Opeth's] Damnation record.
 I think a lot of people thought, 'Oh, it's gonna be like Damnation.'
 It's not; it's a long way from that, too.
-And it's actually a long way from anything I've done…The one thing we didn't wanna do is get together and do a prog-metal supergroup, which would have been so easy to do - and kind of expected, in a way.
+And it's actually a long way from anything I've done…The one thing we didn't wanna do is get together and do a prog-metal supergroup, which would have been so easy to do – and kind of expected, in a way.
 And, you know, we might do that anyway one day.
 But this time around, we thought, 'Let's just do this record.'
 Some people will love it and some people will not, and that's OK, because, in a way, I don't think we wanted to just give what was expected, and we're certainly not doing that.

 Wilson also said that on the album, Åkerfeldt did most of the guitar work, while Wilson concentrated on the keyboard parts and arranging the music.

 He described it as containing a lot of orchestral parts, and as "mellow, strange, and disturbing".